maihd/maienv/editor_design_and_config/custom_visual_studio.md

 ## Font Rendering
 - Visual Studio have issues on rendering fonts.
 The tricks is use 90%/110% (based on your font size).
 - Change font size, repeat if the text rendered still bad.
-- Use other font weight
+- Use other fonts, font weights
 - Options -> Text Editor -> Advanced:
     - Text formatting method: Ideal
     - Text rendering method: ClearType
+- MacType should help, but you should use github releases, the version from the webpage is old and buggy.